ceidKaggle/seizures_2016/README.md

 After requirements are install use `python create_dataset.py` to create training dataset and `python train_predict.py` to train model.

-Tested only with python2.7 but probably compatible with python 3+ as well.
+Tested only with python2.7 but probably compatible with python 3+ as well. (no it's not compatible with python3, so fix it if you'd like)